 - Diatomaceous earth won’t harm grass and plants.

 Borax can be spread over bare dirt to kill hookworm in the soil.
-Use 10 pounds of borax (also called Boric Acid) to kill hookworms in the soil and reduce the risk for infection.
+Use 10 pounds of borax (also called Boric Acid) to kill hookworms in the soil and reduce the risk of infection.

-- Spread 10 pounds of borax per 100 square feet of bare dirt to kill hookworm in soil.
+- Spread 10 pounds of borax per 100 square feet of bare dirt to kill hookworm in the soil.

 - Caution: borax will kill grass or plants.
-Do not use on your lawn unless you plan to reseed.
+Do not use it on your lawn unless you plan to reseed.

 - Borax can also be used to treat gravel and rock areas of the yard.